unpoller/unpoller/integrations/inputunifi/README.md

-# Unifi
+# Unifi Poller

 Collect your Unifi Controller Data and send it to an InfluxDB instance.
 Grafana dashboards included.
+Updated 2019.

 ## Installation